 When bonds are issued, the issuer commits (via the CDA) to provide certain annual financial information and material event notices to the public.
 In accordance with SEC Rule 15c2-12, those filings must be made electronically at the Electronic Municipal Market Access (EMMA) portal.

-The SEC’s Municipalities Continuing Disclosure Cooperation (MCDC) initiative in 2014, along with other recent federal regulatory actions, have highlighted the importance of maintaining a reliable system to adequately manage continuing disclosure.
+The SEC's Municipalities Continuing Disclosure Cooperation (MCDC) initiative in 2014, along with other recent federal regulatory actions, has highlighted the importance of maintaining a reliable system to adequately manage continuing disclosure.